 I always like Lyle Bettger and he is excellent in the Brian Donlevy part as the slimy saloon owner with a derringer, but his heavies were weak.
 The parts cried out for bad guys of the quality of Jack Elam and Leo Gordon.

 Bettger good as dress heavy and Blanchard OK in the Dietrich part

 The Mischa Auer part of Boris has been written out and replaced by a henpecked Doc Curtis (the great Wallace Ford, Charley in The Man from Laramie) who loses his wife’s new hat at the gaming tables rather than his pants.
 That was probably considered safer for a ‘family’ movie.
 Frenchy’s ‘amusing’ black maid has also disappeared.
 Wise.

 Audie’s Tom Destry ties complex knots in pieces of rope rather than whittling (Joel McCrea’s Tom in Frenchie whittles though).
 The town is called Restful, not Bottleneck (it was Bottleneck in Frenchie).
 But these are tiny differences.
-Many of the director’s mises en scène are identical and many of the lines too (good old DD Beauchamp the Great wrote this one but both versions were based on the Felix Jackson adaptation of the Max Brand novel).
+Many of the director’s mises en scène are identical and many of the lines too (good old DD Beauchamp the Great wrote this one but both versions were very loosely based on the Felix Jackson adaptation of the Max Brand novel).

 No whittling, only knots

 Perhaps just because it was a remake, the whole thing is pleasant but it lacks punch.